larson-group/clubb_release/dash_app/DEVELOPMENT.md

 endpoint without changing its persisted URL or bearer credential.
 Multiple live Dash processes are rejected rather than selected unpredictably.

+## Startup and page loading

+Hidden `dcc.Tab` children still participate in Dash's callback graph.
+Use `lazy_tabs.LazyTabs` to register page builders without constructing their bodies at startup.
+Register every callback and route before serving the app; only layout construction is deferred.
+A browser-side gate requests each page once, including a persisted initial selection.
+The loader applies workspace persistence to new controls and keeps visited bodies in the layout, preserving form/runtime state across navigation.
+Loaded/request stores are memory-only.
+An explicit dashboard handoff also loads its target, even with `preserve_tab`, so requests can update an unvisited workspace without changing the visible tab.

+Compile, Run, Profile, and Tune load atomically as one group because their build selector callbacks span all four tabs.
+Its shared overlay loads with the group but stays outside tab bodies so it remains visible from each tab.
+Tutorial and Misc have separate gates for each lesson/tool, also requiring the parent tab to be active.
+Component JavaScript still loads eagerly: lazy bundles in the current Dash version caused slider-tooltip callbacks to access unmounted React nodes during rapid navigation.
+Defer page bodies, but retain `eager_loading=True` until that browser regression is resolved.

+First visits can still take time to initialize a selected diagnostic.
+This is separate from broker-owned background work; do not enable Flask request threads to work around NetCDF loading.
+When adding a cross-tab callback, check that its inputs, state, and outputs exist together, including on a fresh browser page.

+## Avoiding repeated work

+Profile publishes a compact result signature when its manifest/CSV files or job state change.
+Its graphs depend on that signal and comparison controls, not on every log update or interval tick.
+File signatures include modification time, change time, size, and inode; timestamps cross the browser boundary as strings because JavaScript numbers cannot preserve nanoseconds.
+Timing CSVs derive the summary and process tables together.
+Keep file-change detection working for same-size overwrites and atomic replacements, not just appended rows.

+Reports and Tune workspace activity polling pause outside their tabs and refresh on reentry.
+Tune job supervision/leases continue independently.
+Activity state still uses its lock and atomic writes, but unchanged transactions do not rewrite the file.
+Trajectory discovery caches only compatibility booleans in a bounded LRU keyed by file version; it retains no NetCDF handles/arrays and retries I/O errors.
+Resize handlers attach window listeners only during a drag, so tab remounts cannot accumulate handlers retaining old layouts.

+See [PERFORMANCE_AUDIT.md](PERFORMANCE_AUDIT.md) for measurements and remaining opportunities from the September 2026 audit.

+## Plot data and workspace state

+`plots-case-data` is a memory-only browser descriptor.
+Large time arrays and variable catalogs live in the process-shared `plot_tab/case_cache.py` cache;
+callbacks needing those fields call `resolve_case_data` before using them.
+UI-neutral services still accept and return full metadata.
+Persist only intent in `plots-case-selection`, not the derived snapshot or its cache key.
+Keep the legacy workspace migration in `assets/37_workspace_persistence.js` compatible with exported workspaces.

+Read time/column selections before materializing NetCDF fields.
+Cache reduced profiles and images through the byte-bounded extraction cache, keyed by file signature and selection.
+Do not reintroduce full-cube preloads or request threads for HDF5.
+Profile, budget, and subcolumn playback can update trace values with Dash patches while preserving manual zoom.

+Directory selection and chooser rendering run in the browser.
+Register expensive native Plot callbacks with `plot_tab/async_callbacks.py:task_callback`; its fixed task names execute in broker-owned spawned processes through `plot_tab/tasks.py`.
+There are separate single-worker lanes for metadata and figures, so figure work does not delay case discovery.
+Warm workers retain extraction caches.
+The same-origin `/plots/tasks` proxy accepts only submit/poll for these registered tasks; it does not expose broker credentials or general function execution.

+Browser callbacks return immediately, keep existing figures visibly marked, and batch polling across pending cards without repeating the broker status probe.
+Unchanged control values do not resubmit figures.
+Keep cards mounted on ordinary case switches; grid callbacks need card ids, not serialized figure children.
+Page/card revisions and selection generations discard superseded results; queued work is replaced or dropped before execution.
+The broker retains at most 128 request scopes and 64 MiB of serialized results, expiring inactive records after two minutes.
+A missing record is resubmitted, including after a broker restart.
+These transient UI tasks do not create durable scientific job/artifact records.
+Broker shutdown closes their worker pools.
+Playback patches require a successful accepted figure with matching inputs;
+worker render flags alone cannot establish a valid patch base across browsers.

 ## Controls

 Do not add extra `+` and `-` buttons for entry boxes unless they are truly useful for the workflow.
 Numeric inputs and text boxes should stay simple when direct editing is sufficient.